Our inspiration for our socks comes from three places: art, performance and family.

 Our goal is to have a comfortable sock that’s also artwork for your feet.
 It’s a sock you notice, but then pay no mind to when you drop into a half-pipe.
 You’re not worried about them falling down–they’re there.

-With love from Michael, Erin, Julian and Lily.
+With love from Michael, Erin, Julian, Lily and Conrad.